Friday, May 15, 2020

 Your “choice” in that admittedly-made up-but-scarily-not-impossible scenario is to risk infection and vote — or forego your constitutional right to participate in democracy.

 Ask yourself: How much choice do you feel you have?
 Then ask yourself why the right to petition the government should be any different.
-Despite Weaver’s choice of words, direct democracy isn’t a “desire” — it’s a First Amendment right, on par with freedom on speech and religion.
+Despite Weaver’s choice of words, direct democracy isn’t a “desire” — it’s a First Amendment right, on par with freedom on speech and religion, one that Colorado has decided means the ability to petition the government for change.

 Yes, people will have to decide for themselves if the risk of infection/transmission is worth it to exercise their actual rights (not to be confused with the “right” to Sunday brunch or yoga class).
 But that begs another question: How much risk should be acceptable, in America in 2020, to participate the democratic process — especially when there are options to preserve democracy and reduce said risk?